1 min read.Updated: 19 Jan 2019, 11:36 PM ISTLalit K Jha( with inputs from PTI )

-Washington: The new H1B visas policy memorandum is part of the effort by the Trump Administration to protect the wages and working conditions of both American and non-immigrant workers and prevent any fraud or abuse, the US Citizenship and Immigration Services (USCIS) said on Friday.
+Washington: The new H-1B visa policy memorandum is part of the effort by the Donald Trump Administration to protect wages and working conditions of both American and non-immigrant workers and prevent any fraud or abuse, the US Citizenship and Immigration Services (USCIS) said.

-The USCIS on Thursday issued a new policy memorandum according to which a company would have to go an extra length to prove that its H1B employee at a third-party worksite has specific and non-qualifying speculative assignments in speciality occupation.
+The USCIS on Thursday issued a new policy memorandum according to which a company would need to go an extra length to prove that its H-1B employee at a third-party worksite had specific and non-qualifying speculative assignments in speciality occupation.

 The H1B programme offers temporary US visas that allow companies to hire highly skilled foreign professionals working in areas with shortages of qualified American workers.

-“Based on USCIS’s experience in administering the H1B programme, USCIS recognises that significant employer violations—such as paying less than the required wage, benching employees, and having employees perform non-speciality occupation jobs—may be more likely to occur when petitioners place employees at third-party worksites,” the spokesperson said.
+“Based on USCIS’ experience in administering the H-1B programme, USCIS recognises that significant employer violations—such as paying less than the required wage, benching employees, and having employees perform non-speciality occupation jobs—may be more likely to occur when petitioners place employees at third-party worksites," according to the spokesperson.

-“Therefore, in order to protect the wages and working conditions of both US and H1B non-immigrant workers and prevent any fraud or abuse, the USCIS seeks to ensure officers properly interpret and apply the statutory and regulatory requirements that apply to H1B petitions involving third-party worksites," the USCIS spokesperson said.
+“Therefore, in order to protect wages and working conditions of both US and H-1B non-immigrant workers and prevent any fraud or abuse, the USCIS seeks to ensure officers properly interpret and apply the statutory and regulatory requirement that apply to H1B petitions involving third-party worksites," the USCIS spokesperson said.

 This story has been published from a wire agency feed without modifications to the text.
 Only the headline has been changed.